shivi-ai/examples/car/README.md

 ### Preparation

-Our Playground gives you access to only 4 cars.
+Our Playground gives you access to only 12 cars.
 Some car parameters are courtesy of our partner [EV Database](https://ev-database.org/).
-If you want to access the full database, please contact us.
+If you want to access the full database, please contact us or create an [account](https://account.chargetrip.com).

 ### Steps to take